buildit/bookit-infrastructure/README.md

   * The Build Pipeline requires an "integration" environment.
 * Run `make status-foundation ENV=integration` to check status of the stack.
 (Should be `CREATE_COMPLETE`)
 * Check the outputs as well with `make outputs-foundation ENV=integration`
+* Run `make create-foundation ENV=staging`
+* Run `make create-foundation ENV=production`
 * Run `make create-build-pipeline REPO=<repo_name> REPO_BRANCH=<branch> CONTAINER_PORT=<port> LISTENER_RULE_PRIORITY=<priority>`, same options for status: `make status-build-pipeline` and outputs `make outputs-build-pipeline`
   * REPO is the repo that hangs off buildit organization (e.g "bookit-api")
   * CONTAINER_PORT is the port that the application exposes (e.g. 8080)
   * LISTENER_RULE_PRIORITY is the priority of the the rule that gets created in the ALB.
 While these won't ever conflict, ALB requires a unique number across all apps that share the ALB.
+  * (optional) PREFIX is what goes in front of the URI of the application.
+Defaults to OWNER but for the "real" riglet should be set to blank (e.g. `PREFIX=`)

 To delete everything, in order:

 * Run `make delete-app ENV=<environment> REPO=<repo_name> REPO_BRANCH=<branch>` to delete the App stacks.
+  * if you deleted the pipeline first, you'll find you can't delete the app stacks because the role that created them is gone.
+You'll have to manually delete via aws cli and the `--role-arn` override
 * Run `make delete-build-pipeline REPO=<repo_name> REPO_BRANCH=<branch>` to delete the Pipline stack.
 * Run `make delete-foundation ENV=<environment>` to delete the Foundation stack.
 * Run `make delete-deps ENV=<environment>` to delete the required S3 buckets.